Skip to content

 Connection over LAN

-Wireless / WiFi: available on RPi 3B or 4B, or by adding a WiFi dongle to an earlier Pi.
+Wireless / WiFi: available on RPi 3B or later.

 • This is only needed if you did not configure the WiFi connection in previous steps (e.g. when loading the OS to the SD card) or if the original WiFi network is no longer available.